Sinai insurgency: Israel

 Israel has not issued a formal complaint, and instead prefers to resolve the issue through quiet contacts, as well as mediation from the U.S., to avoid straining its relationship with Egypt.

 On 24 August 2012, a senior Egyptian military source said that Egyptian Defense Minister Abdel Fattah el-Sissi and Israeli Defense Minister Ehud Barak have reached an agreement on the issue of the militarization of the Sinai.
 Al Hayat reported that Sissi phoned Barak and said that Egypt was committed to maintaining the peace treaty with Israel.
 Sissi also said that the militarization was temporary, and was needed for security and to fight terrorism.
 However, an Israeli defense official denied that such a conversation took place.

 In late August 2012, Morsi said that the security operations do not threaten anyone, and "there should not be any kind of international or regional concerns at all from the presence of Egyptian security forces".
 Morsi added that the campaign was in "full respect to international treaties.
 The Egyptian-Israeli peace deal places limits on Egyptian military deployment in the Sinai.
 Officials in Israel were concerned about Egypt building up heavy armour in Sinai."

 On 8 September 2012, an Israeli official confirmed that coordination exists between Israel and Egypt regarding Operation Eagle.
 Egyptian Military spokesman Ahmed Mohammed Ali had earlier announced that Egypt has been consulting with Israel regarding its security measures in the Sinai.

 On 2 July 2015, one day after the attacks on 15 Egyptian Army checkpoints, Israel announced that it was giving Egypt a "free hand to operate in northern Sinai against local jihadist groups, voluntarily ignoring an annex to the 1979 Camp David Peace Accords banning the presence of significant Egyptian forces in the area."

 Israeli Prime Minister Benjamin Netanyahu sent condolences to Egypt for the terrorist attacks that rocked that country on 1 July.
 He further stated that "we are together with Egypt and many other states in the Middle East and the world in the struggle against extreme Islamic terrorism."

-As of 3 February 2018, The New York Times had claimed that Israel has conducted over a 100 air strikes in Sinai, which has been denied by the Egyptian Military spokesman, Col. Tamer a-Rifai.
+As of 3 February 2018, The New York Times had claimed that Israel has conducted over 100 air strikes in Sinai, which has been denied by the Egyptian Military spokesman, Col. Tamer a-Rifai.

 On 8 November 2021, after a meeting between Egyptian and Israeli military commanders in Sinai, Israel agreed to a larger deployment of Egyptian troops near Rafah.
 The exact level of the troop increase was not immediately announced.